ably/ably-js/README.md

 See also
-[Subscribing to a channel with deltas](#subscribing-to-a-channel-with-deltas), which describes how to request a delta stream when getting a channel.
+[Subscribing to a channel with deltas](#subscribing-to-a-channel-with-deltas), which describes how to enable delta compression when getting a channel.

 ## Using the Realtime API